pachterlab/varseek/docs/build.md

 `-smuc` `--save_mutations_updated_csv`
 Whether to update the input `mutations` DataFrame to include additional columns with the mutation type, wildtype nucleotide sequence, and mutant nucleotide sequence (only valid if `mutations` is a csv or tsv file).
 Default: False

-`--save_wt_mcrs_fasta_and_t2g`
+`--save_wt_vcrs_fasta_and_t2g`
-Whether to create a fasta file containing the wildtype sequence counterparts of the mutation-containing reference sequences (MCRSs) and the corresponding t2g.
+Whether to create a fasta file containing the wildtype sequence counterparts of the mutation-containing reference sequences (vcrss) and the corresponding t2g.
 Default: False.

 **Optional flags to modify additional output**
 `-sfs` `--store_full_sequences`